Relaxation oscillator: Pearson–Anson oscillator

 This example can be implemented with a capacitive or resistive-capacitive integrating circuit driven respectively by a constant current or voltage source, and a threshold device with hysteresis (neon lamp, thyratron, diac, reverse-biased bipolar transistor, or unijunction transistor) connected in parallel to the capacitor.
 The capacitor is charged by the input source causing the voltage across the capacitor to rise.
 The threshold device does not conduct at all until the capacitor voltage reaches its threshold (trigger) voltage.
 It then increases heavily its conductance in an avalanche-like manner because of the inherent positive feedback, which quickly discharges the capacitor.
 When the voltage across the capacitor drops to some lower threshold voltage, the device stops conducting and the capacitor begins charging again, and the cycle repeats ad infinitum.

 If the threshold element is a neon lamp, the circuit also provides a flash of light with each discharge of the capacitor.
 This lamp example is depicted below in the typical circuit used to describe the Pearson–Anson effect.
 The discharging duration can be extended by connecting an additional resistor in series to the threshold element.
 The two resistors form a voltage divider; so, the additional resistor has to have low enough resistance to reach the low threshold.

 Alternative implementation with 555 timer

 A similar relaxation oscillator can be built with a 555 timer IC (acting in astable mode) that takes the place of the neon bulb above.
-That is, when a chosen capacitor is charged to a design value, (e.g., 2/3 of the power supply voltage) comparators within the 555 timer flip a transistor switch that gradually discharges that capacitor through a chosen resistor (RC Time Constant) to ground.
+That is, when a chosen capacitor is charged to a design value, (e.g., 2/3 of the power supply voltage) comparators within the 555 timer flip a transistor switch that gradually discharges that capacitor through a chosen resistor (which determine the RC time constant) to ground.
 At the instant the capacitor falls to a sufficiently low value (e.g., 1/3 of the power supply voltage), the switch flips to let the capacitor charge up again.
 The popular 555's comparator design permits accurate operation with any supply from 5 to 15 volts or even wider.

 Other, non-comparator oscillators may have unwanted timing changes if the supply voltage changes.